MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer-example1.md

 :::image type="content" source="media/Composer_Example1/E1_Dialog2.png" alt-text="Power Virtual Agents variable.":::

-Next, we'll instruct the topic, **Meal delivery options**, to display meal choice images that are available in the user’s city .
+Next, we'll instruct the topic, **Meal delivery options**, to display meal choice images that are available in the user’s city.
 We'll retrieve the images from Bot Framework Composer content.

 On the left-hand menu, select **Topics**.
 Select the down-arrow icon next to **+ New topic**, and then select **Open in Bot Framework Composer**.

 Your Power Virtual Agents bot will open in a Bot Framework Composer project.
 You will see the list of all Power Virtual Agents topics in your bot in Composer, but they are not editable.
 The **Recognizer Type** field is set to **Default Recognizer**, which is **Power Virtual Agents NLU**.